wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.12.0 =
+* [new] feature to limit the number of tickets that can be purchased per event
+* [new] feature to allow locking the quantity after the user selected it the first time. users can still un-reserve
+* [tweak] removed some legacy code that was cluttering up JS
+* [tweak] updating old syntax jQuery to modern syntax

+= 1.11.7 =
+* [change] all 'reserved' tickets count against the availability
+* [tweak] more ability to debug checkin process
+* [tweak] better error reporting on checkin process
+* [fix] transition from and too seating plugin
+* [fix] edge case overbooking bug

 = 1.11.6 =
 * [update] updated DE and FI translations
 * [tweak] changed how menu is constructed